lamegaton/lamegaton.github.io/_posts/notebook/tips/2021-08-20-learn-tcp-udp-with-wireshark-and-wsl.md

 comments: false
 ---

-Many of the interviewers have asked me if I understood TCP and UDP, and what were the differences between them.
-The only thing that I know was that TCP had an error-checking procedure which makes the protocol more reliable and slower than UDP.
-At school, I was taught the detailed structure but did not have a chance to hand-on.
-Later, I figured out an easy way to explore TCP and UDP packets with Windows Subsystem for Linux (WSL) and WireShark.
-So today, I will share what I have learned here.
+During many of my interviews, I have been asked whether I understood TCP and UDP, and how they differed from each other.
+While I knew that TCP had an error-checking procedure that made the protocol more reliable but slower than UDP, my understanding was limited.
+Although I had learned about the detailed structure of these protocols in school, I didn't have a chance to get hands-on experience with them.
+However, I later discovered an easy way to explore TCP and UDP packets using Windows Subsystem for Linux (WSL) and WireShark.
+As a result, I would like to share what I have learned today.

 ----